petershaw/Tutorial-map-reduce-on-collections/README.md

 ## Different Thought

-Well my first thought in my functional programming world was map/reduce the plu's to it's corresponding bit values, while my college was more on the iterating side of this town.
+Well my first thought in my functional programming world was map/reduce the plu's to it's corresponding bit values, while my colleague was more on the iterating side of this town.
 Well nothing is more or less correct until you do one way right.
 There is no one final solution to this problem.
 There are many ways.
 I present one way in this post,